emjun/tisane/API_OVERVIEW.md

  - `name: str` -- the name of the variable.
 If you have data, this should correspond to the column's name.
  <!-- - `data: tisane.data.DataVector` -- -->
+ - `cardinality: int` -- (optional) the number of unique instances of the variable
  - `number_of_instances` -- either an `int`, `tisane.AbstractVariable`, or `tisane.variable.AtMost`.
 Defaults to `1`.
 This should be the number of measurements of an attribute per unique instance of the associated `tisane.Unit`.
 For example, if you measure the reaction time of a person 10 times, then you should enter 10.
  <!-- - `kwargs` -- -->